toth12/let-them-speak-toth/src/assets/files/essays/essay-1.md

 <br/>

 Neither can history.[[4](#fn-4)].
 The Voiceless did not leave any "record" that would enable the historian to <i>reconstruct</i> and <i>document</i> their suffering.
-The bitter words of the French-Spanish writer and survivor of Buchenwald, Jorge Semprún (1923 - 2011) express this and envision a gloomy future:
+The bitter words of the French-Spanish writer and survivor, Jorge Semprún (1923 - 2011) express this and envision a gloomy future:

 ><i>The best witness, the only true witness in reality, according to the specialists, is one who has not survived, who has gone to the end of experience and is dead.
 But neither the historians nor the sociologists have so far resolved this contradiction: how to invite these true witnesses, the dead, to their conferences?
 How can they be made to speak?
 That is a question, in any case, which the passage of time will settle: soon there won’t be any more embarrassing witnesses to encumber memory.</i>[[5](#fn-5)]